jmrod4/miniparse/README.md

 **Miniparse is an easy to use yet flexible and powerful Ruby library for parsing command-line options.**

-The main objetive of this implementation is to get minimun boiler plate but keep ease of use and a self documenting specification.
+The main objective of this implementation is to get minimun boiler plate but keep ease of use and a self documenting specification.

 Additionally the library is quite flexible and allows a lot of customization but always with sane defaults so **you don't need to learn nothing to start using it**.